Research Studies at the University of Pittsburgh Asthma Institute

 Non-Investigational Drug Studies

-For more information call the University of Pittsburgh Asthma Institute at 1-866-804-5278.
-Please refer to the "Microbiome Study" when calling.
+To learn more, and to find out if the study may be an option for you, please call the Asthma Institute at 1-866-804-5278.
+Please refer to the "BARD Study" when calling.

 Currently, Dr. Wenzel is looking for men and women who are: